noriakis/software/docs/biotextgraph/04-custom-usage.md

 #> Input genes: 5847
 #> 'select()' returned 1:many mapping between keys and
 #> columns
-#>   Converted input genes: 4868
+#>   Converted input genes: 4895
 #> Filter based on GeneSummary
 #> Filtered 77 words (frequency and/or tfidf)
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette YlOrRd is 9
+#> Returning the palette you asked for with that many colors
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.
 #> Input genes: 634
 #> 'select()' returned 1:many mapping between keys and
 #> columns
-#>   Converted input genes: 517
+#>   Converted input genes: 518
 #> Filter based on GeneSummary
 #> Filtered 77 words (frequency and/or tfidf)
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Pastel2 is 8
+#> Returning the palette you asked for with that many colors
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.
 #> Input genes: 2054
 #> 'select()' returned 1:many mapping between keys and
 #> columns
-#>   Converted input genes: 1682
+#>   Converted input genes: 1689
 #> Filter based on GeneSummary
 #> Filtered 77 words (frequency and/or tfidf)
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette YlOrBr is 9
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette BuGn is 9
 #> Returning the palette you asked for with that many colors
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the